melecouvreur/climbing-app/README.md

 - In MySQL interface, run `use users` followed by the commands contained in `days.sql` and `user_info.sql` files in the `model` folder.
 This will populate user_info and days tables with 'fake' user information.

 **If npm run migrate doesn't work, seperate instructions are in days.sql and user_info.sql to set-up tables directly via MySQL interface.

+### External API Prep

+- Go to `https://rapidapi.com/damngoodapis/api/geolocation`.
+You will need to create an account to access the API Key.
+- Add a `.env` file to the client folder containing your API Key:
+  - REACT_APP_API_KEY=YOUR_KEY

 ### Development